k-nox/dwnld/README.md

 dwnld is powered by the excellent [wails](https://wails.io/) framework for building cross-platform desktop applications with Go and JavaScript.
 The frontend is powered by [Svelte/SvelteKit](https://svelte.dev/), with heavy use of [shadcn-svelte](https://next.shadcn-svelte.com/) for components.

+It is highly recommended to install [ffmpeg](https://www.ffmpeg.org/), or resolutions may be limited.

 ## Live Development

 To run in live development mode, run `wails dev` in the project directory.
 This will run a Vite development